Skip to main content

 Serving as a representative of your assigned country to the United Nations, you will produce:

-- Country Profile (see tab 2 above for the resource page)
+- Country Profile (see country profile resources on the Resources page)

-- Position Paper based upon the Yale Model UN guidelines.
-See sample paper here.
+- Position Paper based upon the Yale Model UN guidelines (see pdf document below).

-- Position Paper: a Chicago style bibliography and in-text citations for quotations or references to others' work.
+- For the Position Paper: a Chicago style bibliography and in-text citations for quotations or references to others' work.

 General Search Tips for Databases